Degerfors

 Degerfors ([ˈdêːɡɛrˌfɔʂ]) is a locality and the seat of Degerfors Municipality, Örebro County, Sweden, with 7,160 inhabitants in 2010.
 Degerfors is the sixth-largest city in Örebro County.
 It is located at the southern shore of lake Möckeln, 13 km (8 mi) south of neighboring Karlskoga.

+Degerfors evolved around the ironworks, that is nowadays owned by the Finnish conglomerate Outokumpu Oyj.
+It is also home to the football club Degerfors IF, which is playing in the first tier of Swedish football, Allsvenskan.

 History

 Degerfors has traditionally been an industrial community closely connected to the large ironworks, associated with members of the Camitz family.
 The settlement (originally called Johannelund) grew up around this industry and got the status of a municipalsamhälle (a type of borough within a municipality) in 1912.
 Today it acts as seat of the larger Degerfors Municipality.

 In the 1870s, a group of people native to the Degerfors-area emigrated to the Ural region (then part of the Russian Empire).

 Economy

 The steelworks is now owned by the Finnish conglomerate Outokumpu Oyj.

 The location has a railway station and a narrow-gauge railway connecting it with Bredsjö, the Bredsjö–Degerfors Järnväg.

 Tourists to the region usually stop at the Sveafallen nature reserve.